Michael Rasmussen (cyclist): Removal from the 2007 Tour

 On 17 December 2007, the Dutch law firm BrantjesVeerman confirmed Rasmussen had hired it to fight his dismissal from Rabobank.

 On 1 July 2008 the Monaco Cycling Federation, which holds Rasmussen's racing license, announced that he was banned from the sport for two years from his exclusion from the Tour de France; the ban ended on 25 July 2009.
 Rasmussen appealed the ban to the Court of Arbitration for Sport, which upheld the ban on 22 January 2009.

 2009 return

-Rasmussen's suspension expired on 25 July 2009, and he took part in the Designa Grand Prix in Kjellerup, Denmark two days later, finishing in second place.
+Rasmussen's suspension expired on 25 July 2009, and he took part in the Designa Grand Prix in Kjellerup, Denmark, just two days later where he finished in second place.
 Later that season, he won the opening stage, a time trial, and was race leader for three days, in the Mexico's Vuelta a Chihuahua, as a member of Team Tecos Trek.
 The following season, he signed for the Italian Continental ranked team, Miche Silver Cross.